01 / 11

 OpenAI's biggest signal this week was not a launch.
 It was a kill shot.
 Sora lost the internal budget fight, and coding won.

 OpenAI is redeploying compute and management attention away from consumer video toward Codex, knowledge work, and a new model family internally framed as economically consequential.
-That matters more than a thousand glossy demos.
 When compute gets scarce, frivolous products die first.

 Remote control, Dispatch, Channels, scheduled tasks, and full computer use now give Claude persistence, cross-device continuity, and desktop execution.
 The shift is obvious: not "ask the chatbot," but "assign the system."

-For TE’s legacy stack problem, this is the real unlock.
-If agents can work through clunky enterprise software instead of waiting for perfect APIs, adoption gets much less theoretical.
+Why it matters → If agents can work through legacy enterprise software instead of waiting for perfect APIs, adoption gets much less theoretical.

 Agents Need Structure, Not More Hype